Updated: Oct 8, 2021

 They’ll come into work through stressful events in order to learn and grow and handle things better next time.
 They’ll discuss how they feel about their husband or wife.
 How their buttons have been pushed at work.
 Or how they are engaging in an unhealthy pattern with their family again.
 Or how they want to go deeper in their friendships.
 Or be a better parent.

 To me, this is the magic of therapy.
 Having someone to help work through the ups and downs of life that happen to all of us.
 Have a trained professional help guide you to make good decisions, handle stress better, manage your emotions and respond in a way you’d be proud of the next day.
 Who couldn’t benefit from that?

 I love to go to therapy to work through my own issues.
 Things that push my buttons.
 Issues that keep me up at night.
 Worries that I have about the future.

-> I’m writing this post to normalize therapy.
+I’m writing this post to normalize therapy.
 To show you that it’s OK to come in.
-I’m not going to lie…that first session is often tough as a client, but usually things get easier and eventually, it might be your favorite hour of the week.
+I’m not going to lie…that the first session is often tough as a client, but usually, things get easier and eventually, it might be your favourite hour of the week.

 If you think you need to work on some things with a supportive, kind, knowledgeable professional, in the words of Nike. just do it.